 Obtaining and Registering an MMSI

 Vessels required by regulation to carry a marine radio and those who travel outside the U.S. or Canada to foreign ports are compulsory vessels and must apply to the Federal Communications Commission for a ship station license or an amendment to a ship station license in order to obtain an MMSI.
 State, local and tribal governments can generally obtain an FCC ship station license at no charge.
-Each radio on the vessel must use the same, identical MMSI. s
+Each radio on the vessel must use the same, identical MMSI.
+Vessels required to carry AIS need a station license/MMSI.

 Maintaining your MMSI Registration